rodonile/floating-inductor-simulator/README.md

 The desired value range of the inductance can be tweaked by changing the resistors/caps/pots values.
 For example, with the values on the schematic below and with a 10kOhm RV1 trim potentiometer we are able to simulate inductances ranging from 20mH to 7.7H.

+The frequency operation range of the circuit spans from ~100Hz to ~10kHz.
+For signals near and outside this range the circuits starts being unstable.

 The RV2 potentiometer is a series resistor that can be used to adjust the Q-factor of the circuit but has no influence on the inductance value.

 ## Schematics